mradinoff/EarBuddies-Front/README.md

 - [ ] One on one direct messaging between matched friends
 - [ ] Interactive google map on event page
 - [ ] Improve search function
+- [ ] Backend access for venues to upload their events
+- [ ] Be able to view friends profiles
+- [ ] Make responsive

 ## License
 This project is licensed under the MIT license.